You usually have further treatment for hairy cell leukaemia if it comes back (a relapse). This is called second line treatment.

 This means that if you had cladribine treatment the first time, you might have pentostatin the second time.

 As well as chemotherapy, you might have rituximab.
-Rituximab is a type of biological therapy called a monoclonal antibody.
+Rituximab is a type of targeted drug called a monoclonal antibody.
 It works by seeking out a protein that is found on some normal and leukaemic white blood cells.
 The protein is called CD20.

 Once it has found the CD20 positive cells, rituximab sticks to them.
 This helps the immune system to find them and kill them.